SuzuSuzu-HaruHaru/league-standings/README.md

 But UEFA uses the head-to-head method *first*, meaning that any tiebreakers are to be applied only to the matches between the teams concerned in the tie: which in this case was just one match, that Italy had won 2-0 in the very first matchday of the group stage; Italy therefore ranks first on account of head-to-head points—three to zero, due to Italy winning and Belgium losing.

 **Whether the tournament is FIFA-style or UEFA-style is decided by the `sorting.h2h.when` key,** which can take the string value `"before"` to signify that head-to-head checks are to come first (like UEFA does) or the string value `"after"` to indicate that we must look at the whole table first (the so-called *overall* check, like FIFA does).
-Notice that the names of these values suggest that the two methods are not mutually exclusive, and in fact both happen in all cases: FIFA will switch to head-to-head when overall comparisons are iconclusive, and likewise UEFA switches to overall when head-to-head checks do not provide an answer.
+Notice that the names of these values suggest that the two methods are not mutually exclusive, and in fact both happen in all cases: FIFA will switch to head-to-head when overall comparisons are inconclusive, and likewise UEFA switches to overall when head-to-head checks do not provide an answer.
 What changes is merely which type of check comes first.

 ### Head-to-head reapplication